rodneyshupe/Cookbook/Recipes/Entrees/Poultry/SweetAndSourChicken.rst

 Directions
 ----------

-1. SAUCE: Heat a tablespoon of oil in a large skillet over medium high heat, add the peppers & onions and cook over until softened, about 5 minutes - remove to a bowl
-2. Turn skillet down to medium and add the vinegar, ketchup, soy, sesame oil, white & brown sugar and garlic - stir well to combine - let come to a low simmer
+1. Sauce: Heat a tablespoon of oil in a large skillet over medium high heat, add the peppers and onions and cook until softened, about 5 minutes, then remove to a bowl.
+Turn the skillet down to medium and add the vinegar, ketchup, soy, sesame oil, white and brown sugar and garlic, stir well to combine and let come to a low simmer.
-3. Combine 1 tablespoon cornstarch and 2 tablespoons water, mix well and add about 1/2 into the sweet and sauce
-4. Stir in well until beginning to thicken (adding more to get it to your preferred level of thickness) turn to low
+2. Combine 1 tablespoon cornstarch and 2 tablespoons water, mix well and add about 1/2 into the sauce.
+Stir in until beginning to thicken, adding more to reach your preferred thickness, then turn to low.
-5. CHICKENL Put the chicken in a large bowl and add about 1/4 cup of cornstarch, season with salt & pepper and mix to cover the chicken really well with the cornstarch
+3. Chicken: Put the chicken in a large bowl, add about 1/4 cup of cornstarch, season with salt and pepper and mix to coat the chicken really well.
-6. Heat oil to approximately 375 and cook chicken, 5-7 minutes until cooked through and crispy
+4. Heat oil to approximately 375 and cook the chicken until cooked through and crispy, 5-7 minutes.
-7. Add vegetables and chicken to pan with sauce, turn to coat well, remove to plates or a serving bowl and garnish with green onions and seeds
+5. Add the vegetables and chicken to the pan with the sauce and turn to coat well.
+Remove to plates or a serving bowl and garnish with green onions and sesame seeds.

 Variations
 ----------